Aimeelynnramirez/dashboard/test.md

 **2. After Trying Powershell Commands in Terminal, I learned...**

-**Folder Drop:** [ Student Response: Describe what happens when you drag a folder into terminal.
-If you typed "cd " before dragging the folder into Terminal, could that help you quickly navigate to the folder location?
-Test this out and describe your results. ]
+**Folder Drop:**
+* When dragging and dropping a folder in the Powershell terminal, it does not show the file path to the directory of the repository that was pulled into the terminal.